 Uber Eats connects drivers with local delivery requests through the Uber Driver app.
 Drivers use their own vehicle, bicycle, or scooter to pick up and drop off food from nearby restaurants.

 To qualify, you need reliable transportation, a valid work ID, and a driver's license.
-Uber also runs a background check before approving your application, which typically takes under an hour to complete.
+Uber runs a background check before approving your application, which typically takes under an hour to complete.

 | Average Pay | Gas Expenses | Average Working Hours | Daily Deliveries |